COVID-19 pandemic in Missouri: School reopenings

 In late-August, there were protests in Kansas City for and against resumption of in-person classes.
 Most school districts in Kansas city had plans for online only instruction, except in Independence where teachers were told they had to resume teaching in-person classes or opt-out without pay.
 Teachers have expressed fears that the classrooms are too small for social distancing and that there were no protocols in place for the classrooms to be cleaned between classes.
 Parents in other districts protested against online classes citing concerns about depression and increased drug use.

 Governor Mike Parson has said the decisions on what format classes will follow, whether in person or online, will be made by school districts.
 Betsy DeVos has told public school districts that they wouldn't receive federal money unless schools are fully reopened for the 2020–21 school year.

 Since early-August, teachers have been protesting the decision to reopen schools while the numbers of infected are still rising.

 State officials estimate that one out of five students don't have the broadband access needed for online learning.
 Despite Court decisions reaffirming parents rights to access the Missouri Course Access and Virtual School Program (MOCAP), some districts were still not informing parents of their rights to access the 10 established virtual education providers through MOCAP.
 Districts are legally required to feature the MOCAP program on their websites and families have the right to choose from any of the MOCAP providers, but the statute doesn't specify a penalty for non-compliance with its requirements.

 An eighth grader in Franklin County died on November 2.
 The 13-year-old, who last attended in-person classes on October 22, was the youngest Missourian to die from the virus up to that point.

 On November 12, 2020, Governor Parson announced a new change on guidelines for quarantine in K-12 schools.
 The new guidelines say that if a person comes into contact with another who tested positive for COVID-19, they must quarantine unless they were wearing a mask.

-Vaccine hesistancy
+Vaccine hesitancy

 As hospitals neared capacity in July 2021 amid rising fears that the spread of the Delta variant could exceed winter hospitalization numbers state and federal officials urged vaccination.
 White House officials and others have noted that Federal door-to-door efforts would not be effective in Missouri, but encouraged local community leaders to perform outreach efforts in their communities.

 Anthony Fauci noted the urgency of vaccination efforts: "If we continue to allow the virus to freely circulate like it seems to be doing in Missouri, you're giving that virus an opportunity mutate enough to really become a problem".